FAQ about Academy Canada in General

 A. 95% of our instructors are full-time employees.
 This ensures that they are always available to help students.

 A. Yes.
-All instructors are individually approved by Department of Advanced Education, Skills, and Labour (AESL) before they can begin teaching.
-AESL confirms that they possess the required educational and academic background.
+All instructors are individually approved by Department of Education (DOE) before they can begin teaching.
+DOE confirms that they possess the required educational and academic background.

 A. As a condition of their employment, all instructors must complete a Diploma of Vocational Education in addition to their other credentials.
 They also participate in regular staff Professional Development training offered on- and off-campus.